ba-st/Docker-GemStone-64/docs/reference/docker-images.md

 ## `gs64-rowan` docker image

-This container image builds on top of the base image providing the `extent0.rowan.dbf`.
+This container image builds on top of the server image providing the `extent0.rowan.dbf` and a git installation.
 It's a useful target for a CI system.

-## `gs64-rowan-loader` docker image

-This container image builds on top of the rowan image installing also git.
 In order to use Rowan for cloning and manipulating remote repositories, users will need to map a volume against `/home/gemstone/.ssh/` containing the relevant keys.

+## `gs64-base` docker image

+This container image builds on top of the server image providing the `extent0.dbf`